eric26009/68K-Disassembler/README.md

 	- A2 stores pointer to the end of the string buffer
 	- A3 stores pointer to the start of the string buffer
+	- D3 stores word of instruction to be used by EA

 main.x86